 As an extra layer of security, the community-led governance mechanism allows the introduction of important features without direct intervention in the system’s personal ovens.
 In May, the project announced the launch of the governance token $kDAO that allows users to make proposals and change internal protocol parameters.

 For proper collateralization, the Kolibri project relies on price data taken from the Harbinger Price Feed.
 The oracle eliminates any potential price manipulations that may take place in the projects that adopt the Automated Market Makers (AMM) model.
+About oracles in DeFi you can learn from our review:

 The Kolibri Liquidity Pool is a shared pool that facilitates liquidating under-collateralized ovens in the network.
 The mechanism involves issuing QLkUSD tokens in exchange for depositing kUSD tokens in the pool.
 With QLkUSD tokens, you can claim extra kUSD from liquidating ovens.
 After liquidation, the pool trades the XTZ that are left over for kUSD on QuipuSwap and distributes them proportionally among all holders of QLkUSD tokens.